Nandighosha TV

 Nandighosha TV (ନନ୍ଦିଘୋଷ ଟିଭି) is a 24-hour Odia news channel of the News World Group.
 This channel was launched on 13 June 2014 by Odisha Chief Minister Naveen Patnaik.
 Focus TV Group runs a number of other news channels in various languages like Hindi and Bengali.
-The Nandighosha TV is a news channel dedicated to the Biju Janata Dal.
-Its funding comes from various sources, one of which is V.K.
-Pandian.

 The channel provides news along with various other programs related to social, economic and education conditions in Odisha.
 Headquartered in Bhubaneswar, Focus Odisha has nine bureaus located in Cuttack and Puri, each having a journalist, a video journalist and technical staff.